cse-southeast-devcrew/microsoft-teams-bot-food-fite/README.md

 You can also grab the url from the Web App in Azure to test live.

+*Note: You will need to open multiple chats to enable a fight.

 ## How to manually deploy to Azure Web App

 1. Open the project folder where the `.csproj` file is located.